npat-efault/picocom/picocom.1.md

 **--exit-aftrer** | **-x**

-:   Exit picocom after remaining idle for the specified time (in
+:   Exit picocom if it remains idle for the specified time (in
     milliseconds).
 Picocom is considered idle if: Nothing is read (received) from the serial port, AND there is nothing to write (send) to the serial port, AND nothing is read from the